 From that UL rating, the next tiers are two hours at 1850 degrees, three hours at 1920 degrees, and 4 hours at 2000 degrees.
 Most house fires are over in about 20 minutes, and only burn up to 700 degrees.

 So, while UL testing may rate some fireproof safes into the UL3 and UL4 tiers of protection, this may be unnecessary for most owners unless they live in areas that are frequently prone to wildfires or firestorms, which can hit these temperatures.

 Safe Company Near Me

-At Guardian Safe and Lock, we carry UL rated burglary safes to protect from both fire and burglary.
+At Guardian Safe and Lock, we carry several models of UL rated burglary safe to protect from both fire and burglary.
 With brands such as Amsec, Gardall, Hollon, and Hayman; we carry safes from manufacturers you can trust.
-Give us a call, or come into our showroom and have the best employees in the security industry guide you to the perfect model burglary safe for your security needs.
+Give us a call, or come into our showroom and have the best employees in the security industry guide you to the perfect model burglary safes for your security needs.
 Our team of professionals can even deliver and bolt down your safe to maximize your protection.